 Start now.
 Attend practice job talks given by advanced students in your department.
 Put yourself in the shoes of a search committee member who has already sat through a few of these (some departments have more than one search in a given year).
 How long can you listen before you start to play with your keys or wonder what's in the fridge for dinner?
 If the talk holds your interest (most will not), what makes it more compelling?
 When it's time for you to give your job talk, most of your audience will not be experts on your specialty and the topic of your presentation, but they will have a vote.
 How are you going to communicate what is unique or distinctive about your work without either flying over their heads or boring them with the basics?
 The answer is not to sit in your room and obsess about it; rather, go out and practice.

 Seek out opportunities to give presentations and lectures on-campus and off.
 Broadway shows start off with trial runs in the hinterlands so they can work out all the bugs by the time they hit New York.
 So should you.
-By the time the search process reaches the on-campus interview stage, most committee members have had more than enough of the process, and would love nothing better than to have you come in and sweep them off their feet with a great presentation or even an organized, concise, clearly presented one.
+By the time the search process reaches the on-campus interview stage, most committee members have had more than enough of the process, and would love nothing better than to have you come in and sweep them off their feet with a great presentation or even just an organized, coherent, clearly presented one.
 It doesn't happen very often.
 It's hard to do.
 After all, many Broadway shows close after a single performance.

 You can do yourself a lot of good by getting the kind of experience now that will allow you to separate yourself from your peers, i.e. your competitors, when you get to the final stages.
 Developing a good job talk requires some work and a willingness to speak in front of strangers before you have "perfected" the product.
 But better you should make the inevitable, rookie mistakes before the annual meeting of the Northwestern Hermeneutics of the Edwardian Age Society, than at the research presentation for the job you really, really want.
 You have great material.
 You know your research is fascinating and important to your field.
 Work to create a job talk that will let them in on this secret.